Advice and guidance on the health needs of migrant patients for healthcare practitioners.

 - lead to paralysis

-Children under 5 years of age are at greatest risk of infection.
+Children under 5 are at greatest risk of infection.

 Since the launch of the Global Polio Eradication Initiative in 1988: